-As a lot of data is produced by information systems and stored as logs, a lot of unused data lies dormant.
-This data contains valuable information on how each step of the process is carried out and what does it relate to.
-This creates a venue for process mining tools to show their worth.
+As information systems produce and store a lot of data as logs, a lot of unused data lies dormant.
+This data contains valuable information on how each step of the process is carried out, and what the step relates to.
+The access to this valuable information creates a venue for process mining tools to show their worth.

 How does Process Mining Support RPA Implementation?

-By using modern data mining methods, this unused process data is made useful as they are loaded into a system that enables process BI, such as QPR ProcessAnalyzer.
+By using modern data mining methods, this unused process data is made useful when loaded into a system that enables process BI, such as QPR ProcessAnalyzer.
 The data contains exact information on how a process is carried out in the real world.
-It also tells us what kind of lead times are common and how does it compare to the KPIs set for our process.
+It also tells us what kind of lead times are common, and how does it compare to the KPIs set for our process.

-Above all, process mining allows you to get a clear overview on how the process is actually occurring in your systems and thus enables you to take control of the process by clarifying points that need improvement.
+Above all, process mining allows you to get a clear overview of how the process is occurring in your systems and thus enables you to take control of the process by clarifying points that need improvement.